datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

  test_student_typed("indian_plus_number$weighted_stars<- indian_plus_number$stars * indian_plus_number$total_reviews", not_typed_msg ="Did you assign the weighted star reviews to the correct column name?")

 test_data_frame("new_review_indian", incorrect_msg = "The new data frame `new_review_indian` is not correct.
 Make sure the summary variables are all defined correctly.
-Check the instrucitons if you are having trouble.")
+Check the instructions if you are having trouble.")

 # General
 test_error()
 success_msg("Good job!
 We've created weighted reviews.
 Let's check them out in the next exercise!")

 ```